esheldon/fitsio/README.md

 - When writing directly to a .gz file sometimes the buffers do not get flushed to disk upon closing, leaving the file empty or incomplete.
   Seems to be when writing a single binary table.
-- fits_get_compression_type always returns zero.
-Use ZCMPTYPE header key instead, but this may not be portable between cfitsio versions
+- fits_get_compression_type always returns zero.  fitsio uses ZCMPTYPE header key instead, but this may not be portable between cfitsio versions

 Examples